BruceChanJianLe/ros_plugin/README.md

 For more information please look at this [video](https://www.youtube.com/watch?v=4xZKflNlJho) and [link](https://www.xuningyang.com/2020-05-12-ros-pluginlib/).

 This error can also happen when you declare a member function in a class but you forget to define the body of the member function in the source code, hence, leading to this error.

+**Error 2**

+`/test_filter_manager onInit caught an error: MultiLibraryClassLoader: Could not create object of class type point_cloud_filters:CropBoxFilter<point_cloud_filters::pclType> as no factory exists for it.
+Make sure that the library exists and was explicitly loaded through MultiLibraryClassLoader::loadLibrary()`

+Refer to this [link](https://github.com/mavlink/mavros/issues/121) for more details.
+But most likely you did not write the plugins.xml properly, kindly check whether the double colons are there. "point_cloud_filter:CropBox" and "point_cloud_filters::CropBoxFilter" are two different things.
+The error is pretty self explanatory, but sometime we don't read properly.

 ## Reference